SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-get-approval-for-a-purchase/rule.md

    * State how the payment was made (whether you paid it yourself and need reimbursing or if it was on a company credit card, and if so, which one)
    * If this is for a client, include the Client ID/name
    * If it is for a client, include if it is to be on-charged (E.g. please invoice - add 20%)
+   * Try to obtain receipts in English, if they are not, you must write on the receipt what it is, and what it was for

 ### **Cross authorization**